 Consult Professional Roofers In Tulsa, OK, For Your Roofing Needs

 Now that you know the answer to the question of how far tree branches should be from your roof depends on several factors, including roofing materials, your area, and the local climate, it is essential to consult a roofing professional to estimate the distance between tree branches and your home.
-Contact the team at A. Fricker Roofing & Waterproofing in Tulsa, OK, to inspect your roof.
+Contact the team at A. Fricker Roofing and Waterproofing in Tulsa, OK, to inspect your roof.
 Or, if your roof has experienced severe damage due to tree branches, contact our expert roofers for roof repair or replacement.
 Just give us a call today at (918) 402-7167 and learn more about how we can help you.